com-lihaoyi/scalatags/Readme.md

 libraryDependencies += "com.scalatags" % "scalatags_2.10" % "0.2.0"
 ```

 And you're good to go!
-Open up a `sbt console` and you can start working through the [Examples](#Examples), which should just work when copied and pasted into the console.
+Open up a `sbt console` and you can start working through the [Examples](#Examples), which should just work when copied and pasted into the console, or browse the [Scaladoc](http://lihaoyi.github.io/scalatags/#package).

 ScalaJS
 =======